Minoli Salgado: Biography

-Born in Kuala Lumpur, Malaysia, Minoli Salgado was brought up in Sri Lanka, South East Asia and England, attending schools in Penang Hill, Colombo and North Devon, before going on to university studies in English Literature.
-She earned a BA degree from the University of Sussex, PGCE from University of Manchester, and after gaining a PhD in Indo Anglian fiction from the University of Warwick she returned to the University of Sussex where for many years she taught postcolonial literature, holding the positions of Tutorial Fellow, Lecturer, Senior Lecturer, Reader and Professor of English.
-In 2020 she joined Manchester Metropolitan University as Professor of International Writing, and she is founding Director of the Centre for Migration and Postcolonial Studies (MAPS).
+Born in Kuala Lumpur, Malaysia, Minoli Salgado was brought up in Sri Lanka, South East Asia and England, attending schools in Penang Hill, Colombo, and North Devon, before going on to university studies in English Literature.
+She earned a BA degree from the University of Sussex, PGCE from University of Manchester, and after gaining a PhD in Indo Anglian fiction from the University of Warwick she returned to the University of Sussex, where for many years she taught postcolonial literature, holding the positions of Tutorial Fellow, Lecturer, Senior Lecturer, Reader and Professor of English.
+In 2020, she joined Manchester Metropolitan University as Professor of International Writing, and she is founding Director of the Centre for Migration and Postcolonial Studies (MAPS).

-Her 2006 book Writing Sri Lanka: Literature, Resistance and the Politics of Place is considered an influential study of Sri Lankan literature in English.
+Her 2006 book, Writing Sri Lanka: Literature, Resistance and the Politics of Place, is considered an influential study of Sri Lankan literature in English.
 The first major study of Sri Lankan literature in English, it was researched by Salgado supported by a Leverhulme Fellowship and AHRC Research Grant.

 In 2012, her debut novel A Little Dust on the Eyes won the inaugural SI Leeds Literary Prize, and in 2014 was published by Peepal Tree Press, being launched that year at the Southbank Centre as part of the London Literature Festival.
 The novel was also longlisted for the DSC Prize for South Asian Literature.

+Her collection of short stories, Broken Jaw, was shortlisted for the Republic of Consciousness Prize and longlisted for the Orwell Prize for Political Fiction in 2020.